FP4 All the Way: Fully Quantized Training of LLMs: FP4 training

 Notably, we have the flexibility to select the rounding mode independently for each of these six elements.
-In \cref{fig:compareRounding}, we present results of training a 350m Llama model using NVFP4 where stochastic rounding (SR) is applied to each of these elements separately while the rest of the elements use round-to-nearest (RtN), allowing us to evaluate its individual contribution.
-Applying SR to neural gradients during update and backward GEMMs and activations during the update GEMM helps reduce training loss, whereas using SR in other components leads to an increase in loss.
-As a result, we adopt the following selective rounding scheme:
+In \cref{fig:compareRounding}, we present results of training a 350M Llama model using NVFP4 where stochastic rounding (SR) is applied to each of these elements separately while the rest of the elements use round-to-nearest (RtN), allowing us to evaluate its individual contribution.
+Applying SR to neural gradients during update and backward GEMMs and activations during the update GEMM helps reduce training loss, whereas using SR in other components leads to an increase in loss. \rebuttal{In \cref{fig:compareRounding2} in the Appendix, we present additional experiments that support the same conclusion.} As a result, we adopt the following selective rounding scheme: